 Program overview

-The Pharmacy Technician program is structured to provide a comprehensive educational experience over a period of 5 to 8 terms.
-Students can choose from two delivery options to best suit their learning preferences:
+The Pharmacy Technician program is structured to provide a comprehensive education over a period of 5 to 8 terms.
+Students can choose between two delivery options to suit their learning preferences:

-• In-person delivery: This option spans 2 years and involves face-to-face instruction with scheduled class times.
-It is ideal for students who can commit to full-time studies.
+• In-person (2 years): This option involves face-to-face instruction in a classroom setting, ideal for those who can commit to full-time studies.

-• Blended delivery: This option takes 3 years and combines online learning with in-person labs, requiring attendance for 2-3 evenings per week and 1-3 weekends per term.
+• Blended with in-person labs (3 years): This method combines online learning with in-person labs, requiring attendance for 2-3 evenings per week and 1-3 weekends per term.

 Featured Experiences

-• Use of current technologies, including laminar airflow hoods and Kroll® computer software.
+• Access to technologies currently used in the profession, including laminar airflow hoods and Kroll® computer software.

-• Collaboration with other healthcare professionals in a simulation lab.
+• Collaboration with other healthcare professionals as part of an interdisciplinary team.

 Career Options